bpstephanie/Pennywise/README.md

 ### Data Model

 [Google Sheets](https://workspace.google.com/products/sheets/) have been used to store all data.
-All data the the user inputs and views is retreived from and update to the Google Sheet.
+All data the user inputs and views is retrieved from and update to the Google Sheet.
 The name of the workbook is Pennywise and the name of the worksheet is user1.

 The worksheet has 4 columns of data that save the date, category, description and amount of each transaction.